 Bragging Rights Reward: The Wyrmhero Blade.
 The highest attack in the game, automatically grants Bravery and Faith status, and has an 80% combo rate.
 But to get it you need to beat Yiazmat (which is only unlocked after completing the other 44 hunts) and Omega Mk.
 XII.
-Thus, by the time you can get the blade, you've beaten the game's strongest enemies, all that's left for you is hunting rare enemies and Elementals for rare loot and killing the optional Espers, which you're obviously strong enough to do without it.
+Thus, by the time you can get the blade, you've beaten the game's strongest enemies.
+All that's left is hunting rare enemies and elementals for rare loot and killing the optional Espers, which you're obviously strong enough to do without it.

 Brick Joke: The petitioner for the Wraith mark mentions the ghost has begun haunting the Garamsythe Waterway and suspects it came into being to seek vengeance for the slain rats and other vermin living in the sewers.
 Guess what Vaan spent his time doing to train prior to the game?

-Broken Bridge: Many.
-While there are plenty of opportunities to wander in to areas with monsters stronger than you are meant to face yet, all the paths to places important to the plot are locked off until time to get there via gates, bridges, weather, Imperial guards, etc.
+Broken Bridge: It wouldn't be Final Fantasy without them.
+While there are plenty of opportunities to wander into areas with monsters stronger than you are meant to face yet, all the paths to places important to the plot are locked via gates, bridges, weather, Imperial guards, etc.